 The second floor of Daktronics Engineering Hall is home to the Chuck and Judy Waggoner Department Suite for electrical engineering and computer science.
 The physics main office is on this floor in addition to faculty offices, classrooms and undergraduate labs for both departments.

-Third floor has the Richard and Karen McComish Power and Energy Systems Laboratory, where visitors can see what students are working on inside.
+Third floor has the Richard and Karen McComish Power and Energy Systems Laboratory, where visitors can get a first-hand look at student projects.
 Solar panels on the roof supply energy to the Microgrid research lab.
 The engineering research office and image processing laboratory are on this floor as well.

-Phase I, a $8.375-million project, was dedicated May 1, 2009, after faculty moved in March 9-13, 2009.
-The final part of Phase I to be completed was cleanroom research facilities in the lower level, which was finalized in March 2011.
+Phase I, a $8.375-million project, was dedicated May 1, 2009.
+The final part of Phase I was cleanroom research facilities in the lower level, which was finalized in March 2011.
 The 43,000-square-foot wing was built entirely with private funding.
-Phase II, a $4-million project, will house the Physics Department on the middle two floors with the Electrical Engineering and Computer Science Department using the remainder of the space.
-The facility boasts four floors and 29,000 square feet of space.
-Ground was broken in November 2010 by Clark Drew Construction of Brookings.
-Funding is from private donors.
+Phase II, a $4-million project, houses the physics department on the middle two floors with the electrical engineering and computer science department using the remainder of the space.

 Physical Address:1250 8th St.